ADHD Burnout in Mothers: Signs, Causes and Recovery

 Phase two: problem-solving

-• Which parts of your life require you to mask, and what the cost of that masking has been
+• Which parts of your life require you to mask, and what has been the cost of that masking.

 • How your monotropic attention — the ADHD tendency to deep-focus on one thing — has shaped your over-commitment patterns